smartbank-inc/release-pr-workflow/README.md

 This is a [reusable GitHub Actions workflow](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) that creates a pull request with [git-pr-release](https://github.com/x-motemen/git-pr-release).

-Once this workflow creates a pull request, it notifies of you on Slack.
+Once this workflow creates a pull request, it notifies you on Slack.

 ## Usage